Coffee is one of the most popular drinks in the world.

 Headaches are the primary caffeine withdrawal symptom for the majority of people.
 In fact, more than 50% of people who give up their coffee habit experience these headaches.

-Depending on the severity, these headaches can be a mild nuisance, or they can be painful and debilitating.
+Depending on the severity, these headaches can be a mild nuisance or painful and debilitating.
 Interestingly, even consuming slightly lower amounts of caffeine than what people are used to may lead to these headaches.

 Ordinarily, this could be seen as both a positive and negative effect.
-Positive because it increases the concentration (and beneficial impact) of caffeine in our blood, but negative due to the blood pressure-raising effect this would have.
+Positive because it increases caffeine concentration (and beneficial impact) in our blood, but negative due to the blood pressure-raising effect this would have.

 However, tolerance to caffeine happens quickly through the upregulation of available adenosine receptors.
 In turn, this has a compensatory effect and promotes vasodilation (widening of the blood vessels) (7).